(Disclosure: Some of the links below may be affiliate links)

 Now that you know what stocks and bonds are, you may think that the next step is to choose companies to invest in (picking stocks).
 But this is not the case!
 Investing in individual stocks is not a good thing for most people.

 Historically, picking stocks had lower returns than the average market itself.
-Picking stocks is called active investing because people actively choose which companies to invest in.
+Picking stocks is called active investing because people choose which companies to invest in.
 On the other hand, with passive investing, you invest in a collection of stocks representing the market.
-These collections of stocks are called index.
+These collections of stocks are called indices.

 An index fund is a fund that contains all the shares of the index.
 Instead of buying shares of the stocks, you purchase shares of the index.
 And by doing so, you do the equivalent of buying shares of every stock in the index.
 If the market does well, your shares will do well.